-This procedure is unlikely to impact on good relations between people of different racial group as it bears no relation to good relations.
-Level of impact None 4.
+This procedure is unlikely to impact on good relations between people of different racial group as it bears no relation to good relations Level of impact None 4.
 Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
-Religious Belief No, this procedure is technical in nature and bears no relation to good relations.
-Political Opinion No, this procedure is technical in nature and bears no relation to good relations.
-Racial Group No, this procedure is technical in nature and bears no relation to good relations.
-Additional considerations Multiple identity 5.
+Religious Belief No, this procedure is technical in nature and bears no relation to good relations Political Opinion No, this procedure is technical in nature and bears no relation to good relations Racial Group No, this procedure is technical in nature and bears no relation to good relations Additional considerations Multiple identity 5.
 Generally speaking, people can fall into more than one Section 75 category.
 Taking this into consideration, are there any potential impacts of the policy or decision on people with multiple identities?
 (For example, disabled minority ethnic people; disabled women; young Protestant men, and young lesbians, gay and bisexual people).
-This procedure is technical in nature, however, disabled people across any of the other Section 75 categories are likely to benefit.
-Some disabled people require appropriate reasonable adjustments, such as ergonomic or alternative equipment, to remove barriers to their work environment.
-EQUALITY SCREENING PRO - FORMA Disability Duties 6.
-Does the policy provide an opportunity to encourage disabled people to participate in University life?
-Yes, the procedure will increase support and awareness for disabled people through mandatory online training for DSE, specialist assessments for people with additional requirements and provide considered advice on making reasonable adjustments, to encourage disabled people to participate in University life.
+No, this procedure is technical in nature and will have no bearing in terms of its likely impact on equality of opportunity

+Disability Duties

+6. Does the policy provide an opportunity to encourage disabled people to participate in University life?

+No, the procedure is technical in nature

 7. Does the policy provide an opportunity to promote positive attitudes towards disabled people?

-No, this procedure is technical in nature.
+No, the procedure is technical in nature

+relations categories.

 EQUALITY SCREENING PRO - FORMA Part 3: Screening decision Based on the evidence considered and outlined in Part 1 and the responses to the screening questions (Part 2), please indicate the screening decision for this policy. a proc The University should take particular care not to screen out policies that have curement aspect if there is potential to promote equality of opportunity through ocurement of services.
-Screen in the policy (that is, subject to an Equality Impact Assessment).
-The likely impact is major in respect of one, or more of the equality of opportunity or good relations categories.
+Screen in the policy (that is, subject to an Equality Impact Assessment). likely impact is major in respect of one, or more of the equality of opportunity or good relations categories.
 Screen out the policy without mitigation or an alternative policy proposed to be adopted (that is, no Equality Impact Assessment).
 The likely impact is none in respect of all of equality of opportunity or good relations categories.
-Screen out the policy and mitigate the impacts on equality by amending or changing the policy, or by developing an alternative policy or action (that is, no Equality Impact Assessment).
-The likely impact is minor in respect of one or more of the equality of opportunity or good relations categories. decision is to subject the policy to an equality impact assessment (that is, n in' the policy), please provide details of the reasons.
-Not ap oplicable decision is not to conduct an equality impact assessment (that is, 'screen out' blicy), please provide details for the reasons.
-Not ap oplicable If the decision is not to conduct an equality impact accomment (that is 'coroon out' If the decision is not to conduct an equality impact assessment (that is, 'screen out' the policy), and mitigate the impacts on equality of opportunity by amending or changing the policy, or by developing an alternative policy or action, please provide reasons to support your decision, together with the proposed changes, amendments or alternative policy.
+Screen out the policy and mitigate the impacts on equality by amending changing the policy, or by developing an alternative policy or action (that is, no Equality Impact Assessment).
+The likely impact is minor in respect of one or more of the equality of opportunity or good relations categories. 'scree decision is to subject the policy to an equality impact assessment (that is, n in' the policy), please provide details of the reasons. phicable decision is not to conduct an equality impact assessment (that is, 'screen out' licy), please provide details for the reasons.
+The purpose of this Procedure is to outline the University's procedure in completing Health, Safety and Wellbeing team internal Health and Safety Inspections and Audits.
+The likely impact is 'none' in respect of all of the equality of opportunity and/or good In line with University policy the procedure will be reviewed 2 years after it has been implemented and if necessary amended.

+If the decision is not to conduct an equality impact assessment (that is, 'screen out' the policy), and mitigate the impacts on equality of opportunity by amending or changing the policy, or by developing an alternative policy or action, please provide reasons to support your decision, together with the proposed changes, amendments or alternative policy.

+Not an nlic able

+IVOL aμ Pilo abic